W34K3D/W34K3D/aws-cloud-solution-architect.md

 - **Root account** created by default, shouldn't be used or shared
 - **Users** are people within your organisation, and can be grouped
 - **Groups** only contain users, not other groups
-- Users don't have to belong to a group, but a user can belong to multiple</br>
+- Users don't have to belong to a group, but a user can belong to multiple groups
-groups

 ### IAM: Permissions
 - **Users or Groups** can be assigned JSON documents called policies
 - These policies define the **permissions** of the users
-- In AWS you apply the **least privilege principle:** don't give more</br>
-permissions than a user needs
+- In AWS you apply the **least privilege principle:** don't give more permissions than a user needs

 ```json
 {